allons42/eBiota/README.md

 ## Installation

-We recommend installing eBiota in an virtual environment with conda.
+We recommend installing eBiota in a virtual environment with conda.

 ```bash
 # Download latest version of eBiota